gustawL/gustawl.github.io/content/about/this website/ainotice.md

 **OpenAI’s GPT** (and OpenAI image-generation models such as **DALL·E**) and **Copilot** to assist with:

-- Brainstorming wording (words, sentences, paragraphs) and grammar suggestions.
+- "Wording work" (proposing alternative words, sentences, paragraphs) and grammar suggestions.
 - Research and web browsing to locate sources (then verified by me).
 - Generating images (profile pictures, illustrations, site assets), edited later.